The first meeting of the NPCC Patient Advocacy Group took place in Temple Street on Wednesday 12th December.

 Following this first meeting we have officially set up the NPCC PAG (Patient Advocacy Group).
 This group will be open to all parents and patients over 16 years of age.

-We are also delighted to announce that a parent, David Jones, who was present at the first meeting has kindly come on board as Chairman of the NPCC PAG and we are working with the Chairman to organise the first official meeting of the PAG, the facilitation of that meeting to discuss and draft the Terms of Reference (ToR) for the Group and to agree some advocacy based projects that the Group can drive.
-All information on the PAG will be posted on this page in the near future.
+We are also delighted to announce that a parent, David Jones, who was present at the first meeting has kindly come on board as Chairman of the NPCC PAG and we are working with the him to organise the first official meeting of the PAG.
+The facilitation of this meeting will be to discuss and draft the Terms of Reference (ToR) for the Group and to agree some advocacy based projects.